ngoc-xb-nguyen/mysite/content/post/Publications.md

 # Peer-reviewed Articles
+# {{< colorforresearch color="darkblue" >}} 2025 {{< /colorforresearch >}}

+**MeSA fumigation enhances the response to *Colletotrichum gloeosporioides* in postharvest 'Nam Dok Mai' mangoes by inducing endogenous jasmonic acid biosynthesis and *MiSAMT* expression**

+{{< pub2025 >}}

+In this study, we combined *in silico* and molecular-biochemical analyses to better understand how mangoes defend themselves against *Colletotrichum gloeosporioides*.

+Our results show that two natural phytohormones, jasmonic acid (JA) and salicylic acid (SA), work together to slow down the anthracnose disease and boost the plant defenses.
+JA kicks in first, along with synthesized methyl salicylate, from SA methylation via *MiSAMT*, helping send a “warning” message.
+Soon after, SA builds up and takes the lead in longer-term protection (known as a controller of systemic acquired resistance, or SAR).
+Applying methyl salicylate vapor as a postharvest treatment further boosts this natural defense mechanism and delays the disease spread.

+This is also my first paper that takes a step into the field of transcriptomics, and shapes my research direction.

+**Nguyen, N.X.**, Saithong, T., Thaiprasit, J., Chiewchankaset, P., Buanong, M., Boonyaritthongchai, P., Kalapanulak, S., Wongs-Aree, C., 2025.
+MeSA fumigation enhances the response to Colletotrichum gloeosporioides in postharvest'Nam Dok Mai'mangoes by inducing endogenous jasmonic acid biosynthesis and MiSAMT expression.
+Postharvest Biology and Technology 230, 113822. *https://doi.org/10.1016/j.postharvbio.2025.113822*

 # {{< colorforresearch color="darkblue" >}} 2024 {{< /colorforresearch >}}

 **Methyl salicylate induces endogenous jasmonic acid and salicylic acid in 'Nam Dok Mai' mango to maintain postharvest ripening and quality**